 About Our Program

-Beginning in Fall 2019, AAK will offer FREE before and after school care available to all enrolled AAK students.
+Beginning in Fall 2019, AAK will offer FREE extended day available to all enrolled AAK students from 6:30am-6:00pm.
 This program will serve as a safe and enriching environment for our students beyond the school day.
 It will have a planned structure and schedule that includes opportunities for homework help and academic support.
 We will continue to offer the same robust after-school activities that we always have–drama, dance, Mad Science, music programs, etc.

 Mission: Within a supportive school community, The Academy of Arts & Knowledge offers a robust arts program that complements core academics, fosters critical thinking skills and creates confident, creative individuals with the freedom to reach their full potential.